 Dr. Robin McCabe, Sheppard is co-founder of the highly successful

-Seattle Summer Piano Institute at the University of Washington, now in its fifth year, a two-week intensive course for gifted young pianists from around the world who wish to learn about all aspects of music making, performing and career building.
+Seattle Summer Piano Institute at the University of Washington, now in its eighth year, a two-week intensive course for gifted young pianists from around the world who wish to learn about all aspects of music making, performing and career building.

 Craig Sheppard’s CDs can be found on the Roméo, AT-Berlin, Philips, Sony, and Chandos labels.
 A voracious reader, he is known for his broad academic interests, particularly foreign languages.